keu/docs/cloud/install-cli.md

 <TabItem value="linux">

-1. Create an Astronomer project directory:
+1. In a Linux terminal, create a new directory for your Astronomer project and set it as your current directory:

     ```sh
     md my-project && cd my-project